Frequently Asked Questions

 Diamond

-Forehead, cheeks and smallest is jawline.
+- Then from largest to smallest: Forehead, cheeks, and smallest is jawline.
 The chin is more pointed.

 Triangular